anaisalexia/EMGExplorer/README.md

 ## License

-This project is licensed under the GPL License - see the LICENSE.md file for details
+This project is licensed under the GPL License - see the LICENSE.txt for details